Renewable energy in China: Geothermal

 Geothermal resources in China are abundant and widely distributed throughout the country.
 There are over 2,700 hot springs occurring at the surface, with temperatures exceeding 250 °C. In 1990, the total flow rate of thermal water for direct uses amounted to over 9,500 kg/s, making China the second direct user of geothermal energy in the world.
 Recognizing geothermal energy as an alternative and renewable energy resource since the 1970s, China has conducted extensive explorations aiming at identifying high temperature resources for electric generation.
 Until 2006, 181 geothermal systems had been found on mainland China, with an estimated generation potential of 1,740 MW.
 However, only seven plants, with a total capacity of 32 MW, had been constructed and were operating in 2006.

 National laws and policies

+Chinese policies explicitly promote the use of clean energy as well as increasing the use of domestically manufactured technology.
+In the clean energy sector, China is a leading source of technology transfer to other developing countries.
+Since 2010 it has often led the European Union and the United States in clean energy investments.
+As of at least 2024, it is the world's leading energy financier.

+Government bodies

 After the dissolution of the Energy and Industry Department in 1993, China has been running without a government agency effectively managing the country's energy.
 Related issues are supervised by multiple organisations such as the National Development and Reform Commission (NDRC), Ministry of Commerce, State electricity Regulatory Commission (SERC) and so forth.
 In 2008, the National Energy Administration was founded under the NDRC, however its work has been proven inefficient.
-In January 2010, the State Council decided to set up a National Energy Commission (NEC), headed by current Chinese Premier Wen Jiabao.
+In January 2010, the State Council decided to set up a National Energy Commission (NEC), headed by then-Premier Wen Jiabao.
 The commission will be responsible for drafting a national energy development plan, reviewing energy security and major energy issues and coordinating domestic energy development and international cooperation.